 - IANAPLAN Working Group (IANAPLAN WG) – Marc Blanchet, Leslie Daigle, Co-Chairs

 ICANN meetings are held three times a year in different regions to enable attendees from around the international to participate in person.
-These meetings offer a variety of sessions such as workshops, open forums and working meetings on the development and implementation of Internet policies.
+These meetings offer a variety of sessions such as workshops, open forums and working meetings on the development & implementation of Internet policies.
 ICANN meetings offer the best opportunity for face-to-face discussions & exchange of opinions among attendees dedicated to the continued stable and secure operation of the Domain Name System.

 To learn more about ICANN57 in Hyderabad, including remote participation, please visit: https://meetings.icann.org/en/hyderabad57